 This procedure applies to any person who has intellectual disability, or any person who is receiving services from the Department of Social Services’ Division of Autism Spectrum Disorder Services as per subsection (a) of section 17a-210 of the Connecticut General Statutes.

-The procedure applies to all department employees, all employees of DDS qualified providers, all employees of DDS contractors, all DDS Community Companion Home licensees and any professional listed in section 46a-11b of the Connecticut General Statutes and any employee of the Department of Social Services’ Division of Autism Spectrum Disorder Services.
+The procedure applies to all department employees, all employees of DDS qualified providers, all employees of DDS contractors, all DDS Community Companion Home (CCH) licensees and any professional listed in section 46a-11b of the Connecticut General Statutes and any employee of the Department of Social Services’ Division of Autism Spectrum Disorder Services.
 Any employee of DDS, a DDS qualified provider, or a DDS contractor, any CCH licensee or any professional listed in section 46a-11b CGS or any employee of the DSS Division of Autism Spectrum Disorder Services, who reports, in good faith, incidents of suspected abuse or neglect shall not be subjected to any penalty or reprisal by administrators or supervisors for making that report.

 Definitions